radian-software/straight.el/README.md

   more complex build process.
 * el-get supports texinfo, while `straight.el` does not yet (but this is a [planned feature][texinfo-issue]).
-* el-get provides for running initialization code for packages.
-  `straight.el` does not support this and expects you to use a dedicated tool like [`use-package`][use-package] (with which integration is built in) for that purpose.
+* el-get provides a number of features for running per-package initialization and setup code, including pulling that code from arbitrary sources. `straight.el` does not support this and expects you to use a dedicated tool like [`use-package`][use-package] (with which integration is built in) for that purpose.

 ### Comparison to Borg